 In all cases where an inspector detects a contravention or where information about a possible contravention is received, the inspector shall attempt to gather as much information as possible regarding the incident.
 This is necessary to preserve perishable evidence and to provide sufficient information about the contravention to enable a complete and comprehensive investigation.
 The initial violation report shall simply provide answers to the questions: WHO, WHERE, WHEN, WHAT, WHY and HOW.
-The information shall be recorded and passed to the chiefs of respective regulatory Departments/Divisions as soon as possible along with any notes or evidence such as photos, logs, tapes, etc.
+The information shall be recorded and passed to the chiefs of respective regulatory Departments/Divisions as soon as possible but not later than 24 hours along with any notes or evidence such as photos, logs, tapes, etc.